Jacob-Gray/SE-Alert/README.md

 # SE-Alert
 A userscript for use in the stack exchange chat system, notifies of messages that match a certain pattern.
-Built off of [SOCVR-Alert](https://github.com/Jacob-Gray/SE-Userscripts), mainly for use in the [Stack overflow close vote reviewers chatroom.](http://chat.stackoverflow.com/rooms/41570/so-close-vote-reviewers)
+Built off of [SOCVR-Alert](https://github.com/Jacob-Gray/SE-Userscripts), mainly for use in the [SO Close Vote Reviewers chatroom.](http://chat.stackoverflow.com/rooms/41570/so-close-vote-reviewers)

 ## Features
 - Full update system, prompts with new updates along with description